hugorbarbosa/cpp-design-patterns/README.md

 This project uses CMake as its build system, with support for CMake Presets to simplify configuration and building.

-For detailed build instructions, including how to build the project, run examples, enable optional code quality tools (code formatting, static analysis, etc) and generate documentation, please see the [Building guide](BUILDING.md).
+For detailed build instructions, including how to build the project, run examples, enable optional code quality tools (code formatting, sanitizers, static analysis, etc) and generate documentation, please see the [Building guide](BUILDING.md).

 ## Future work